Laser Airborne Depth Sounder Flight RAN: Operation

-In December 2016, the aircraft deployed to the South Island of New Zealand to assist in surveying the coast following the Kaikoura earthquake.
+In December 2016, the aircraft deployed to the South Island of New Zealand to assist in surveying the coast following the Kaikōura earthquake.

 Laser Airborne Depth Sounder

 The Laser Airborne Depth Sounder (LADS) is an airborne lidar bathymetry system used for hydrographic surveying by the Australian Hydrographic Service (AHS).
 The system uses the difference between the sea surface and the sea floor as calculated from the aircraft's altitude to generate hydrographic data.

 The lack of progress made in surveying Australia's territorial waters, most of which was unsurveyed or relying on Age of Sail-era charts prompted the Royal Australian Navy to seek a method of effectively surveying large areas from the air in the 1970s.
 The Defence Science and Technology Organisation developed the LADS system, with feasibility trials beginning 1977.